PlayAINetwork/browser-sdk/README.md

 Depending on whether the user has a PlayAI account or not, the action bar will show a recording button or an onboarding button.
 Users can click on the onboarding button to create an account or the recording button to start recording.

+When the user initiates recording, the game container is forced into fullscreen mode.
+This ensures that the game is recorded at the highest possible quality.
+If the game container selector is invalid, the SDK will throw an error.

 To hide the action bar, the game can call `playAI.hideActionBar()`.